 How a Workers Compensation Attorney Can Help

 When you work with an attorney who understands workers compensation claims, you get an advocate who will fight for you.
 You don’t have to be left in the dark or stuck in a slow process wondering if anyone will call you back.
 Your attorney will know when the insurance company isn’t following the law.
 They can also help you appeal a denied claim.

 Getting what you’re owed from an accident or injury shouldn’t have to be a fight, but it is.
 Your employer has an insurance company who doesn’t want to pay the claim.
 The insurance company has plenty of tactics to delay the process or pay you less than you’re owed.
 Who do you have on your side?
 With one phone call, you can have an attorney who’s ready to fight for you.

 When you get injured on the job, file your workers’ comp claim as soon as possible.
-If you feel like you’re not being treated right or that the claims process is taking too long, contact a workers compensation attorney.
+If you feel like you’re not being treated right or that the claims process is taking too long, contact a workers comp lawyer in Las Vegas.
 You don’t have to go through this alone.